 7. Participate in Virtual Incubators

-Concord Law School was the first fully online law school to participate virtually in a legal incubator program.
-If you are not familiar with legal incubators, these are programs to help new attorneys launch their practices.
+Purdue Global Law School was the first fully online law school to participate virtually in a legal incubator program.
+If you are not familiar with legal incubators, these are programs to help new attorneys launch their practices (or help existing solo practitioners grow their practices).
 As part of the program, participants typically do pro bono work referred by the sponsoring organization.
 If you are looking to operate your own practice, or you are already doing so and are interested in participating with an incubator, check with your law school or bar association to see if it offers a virtual incubator option.
-The American Bar Association (ABA) also maintains a list of incubator programs.
+The American Bar Association (ABA) also maintains a list of incubator programs (although it may not be fully up to date).

 8. Conduct Webinars for Nonprofits and Legal Services Organizations